 Call 9-1-1 if you or a loved one experience any stroke symptoms, including:

 If Dr. Lam suspects a patient has carotid artery disease following a physical exam, then additional tests will be conducted to confirm the diagnosis and determine the severity.
 Typically, these tests include various methods of imaging, such as ultrasound or angiography.

 In mild cases, Dr. Lam may suggest lifestyle changes, such as smoking cessation or diet changes, to prevent the progression of the disease.
 In moderate cases, Dr. Lam may prescribe medications in addition to lifestyle changes to help treat the disease, including those that address the risk factors listed above.
 In more severe cases, surgery may be necessary to clear the blockage and reduce the risk of stroke.
 Dr. Lam offers two procedures in Dallas to treat carotid artery disease: carotid endarterectomy and endovascular repair.

 Carotid endarterectomy is the treatment most recommended by Dr. Lam when a patient is presenting severe carotid artery disease – with or without symptoms of impending stroke.
 During the procedure, the blockage in the carotid artery is removed via an incision in the neck.
 This procedure has a high success rate and typically only requires a one-night hospital stay.

-Endovascular repair, also known as carotid artery stenting, is recommended for patients whom Dr. Lam considers a high risk for surgery, have had previous neck surgery or have undergone radiation therapy.
-It is a minimally invasive procedure where a catheter is inserted in the femoral artery to compress the blockage and place a stent to strengthen the artery.
+Endovascular repair is recommended for patients whom Dr. Lam considers a high risk for surgery, have had previous neck surgery or have undergone radiation therapy.
+It is a minimally-invasive procedure where a catheter is inserted in the femoral artery to compress the blockage and place a stent to strengthen the artery.